Elgg’s approach to the various security issues common to all web applications.

 validate, input plugin hook.

-By default Elgg comes with the htmLawed filtering code as a plugin.
+By default Elgg comes with the htmLawed filtering code.
 Developers can drop in any additional or replacement filtering code as a plugin.

 filter_tags() function is called on any user input as long as the input is obtained through a call to